corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 Once you understand why these rules exist, they stop looking like arbitrary compiler errors and start pointing at real design choices.
 You'll see the tradeoffs between compile-time generics and runtime polymorphism, and learn when each one fits.
 Knowing your options lets you write more deliberate, flexible Rust.

+{% info(title="Quick Summary", icon="crab") %}

+If the compiler told you a trait is **"not dyn compatible"** your trait can't be used as `dyn Trait` because it has a method that can't go through dynamic dispatch, usually one that returns `Self`, takes no `self`, or is generic.

+To fix it, pick one:

+- use generics instead of `&dyn Trait`
+- add `where Self: Sized` to the offending method
+- return `Box<dyn Trait>` instead of `Self`, or
+- split the trait in two

+{% end %}

 {% info(title="Dyn Compatibility and Object Safety", icon="crab") %}